Mao Yichang: Raising Mao Zedong

 Prior to Mao Zedong's birth, Mao Yichang and his wife had had two sons, both of whom had died in infancy.

 After the birth of Mao Zedong, his parents were presented with a rooster, as was the local custom.

 Two years later, a second son was born, who was named Zemin, followed by a third son, Zetan, who was born in 1905.
 Two further daughters died in infancy, but the family began fostering another daughter.

 Although a poorly educated peasant, Mao Yichang became one of the richest people in the village of Shaoshan.
 Mao Yichang grew rice, two-thirds of which fed his family with the remaining surplus sold at market.
 Mao Yichang hired two laborers and became a grain middleman for urban markets.
 Grain middlemen like Mao Yichang were a feature of rural markets, and as an adult, Mao Zedong would describe their economic role as "parasitic".
 Mao Yichang was also a usurious lender, obtaining mortgages on the other peasant's farms as a result.

 Mao Yichang died in 1920 of typhoid.

 Mao Zedong described his father as a strict disciplinarian who brutally beat him and his siblings.
 His father called him lazy because Mao preferred to read books over doing manual labor.

 Father (Mao Enpu)

-Mao Enpu (April 27, 1846 – 1904), with his courtesy name Yinbin and nickname Yichen, was a Han Chinese farmer born in Xiangtan, Hunan, Great Qing.
-He was born in the 26th year of the reign of the Daoguang Emperor.
+Mao Enpu (April 27, 1846 – 1904), with his courtesy name Yinbin and nickname Yichen, was a Han Chinese farmer born in Xiangtan, Hunan, China.
 He married a woman the same age as him, named Liu (刘), with whom he had one son and two daughters.
 His only son was Mao Yichang, later father of his famous grandson Mao Zedong.